jamesrutter/jamesdavidrutter.com/INSTRUCTIONS.md

 - no bullshit
 - no fluff

-## Technical Information
-- Modern HTML5, CSS3, and JavaScript (vanilla)
-- No frameworks or libraries
-- Deployed to Cloudflare Workers

 I deploy this to Cloudflare Workers via Github CI/CD intergration.
 Whenever I commit to the main branch, the changes are automatically deployed to Cloudflare Workers.
+My wrangler jsonc file is in the root of the project and sets the assets directory to the public folder (`./public`).

-## Website Structure
+## Project Structure
-- Landing Page
-- About
-- Projects
-- CV/Resume
-- Writing (articles)
-- Contact & Collaborate

-## Content
+`/content` - is where all my content planning will be located, used for reference and content development `/public` - is where the published content that cloudflare publishes into the static website